 In this chapter we will go over everything you need to know about applying for the Empadronamiento certificate in Madrid.
 We will include how to make the appointment, what forms you need to submit and what to expect at the appointment itself.
 Make sure you read it carefully so you don’t miss any important details!

 2.1 “Cita Previa” Padrón Madrid – How to Make your Empadronamiento Appointment

 To register for the Empadronamiento certificate in Madrid you need to make an appointment online (“cita previa”) at the closest office for citizen services (“Oficinas de Atención al Ciudadano”) to your address.
 As the Empadronamiento in Spain is a government census, it is important that you register at the office in/close to your neighbourhood and not one on the other side of the city.
 Follow the steps below to make your Padrón appointment.

-- To make an appointment online for your Empadronamiento in Madrid, please visit the Madrid City Hall website and select “Pedir Cita Previa“.
+- To make an appointment online for your Empadronamiento in Madrid, please visit the Madrid City Hall website.

 - Once you’ve selected your specific office the page will reload to give you an outlook of appointment dates and times to select.
-If there are no appointments available at that time, the page will tell you “Las citas disponibles en esta oficina han sido reservadas recientemente, consulte otra oficina con disponibilidad”.
-You will need to try again later to look for your “cita previa”.
+If there are no appointments available for the date and time that you’re interested in, you will need to try again later to look for your “cita previa”.
 If you need your Empadronamiento certificate urgently, you can contact MTS and they will help you to get the Empadronamiento as quick as possible.

 *As this is a census, you should always make your Padrón appointment in your own neighbourhood to ensure the government has the most accurate records.